nateforsyth/nateforsyth.github.io/_posts/2020-01-21-scaffolding-asp-net-core-mvc-web-app-with-identity.md

 ### Are you sure this has actually persisted to a database?

 I know, I know... this seems way too easy, and you're right.
-You're probably asking "sure, but has it actually saved my credentials to a database somewhere?"
+You're probably thinking to yourself "sure, but has it actually saved my credentials to a database somewhere?"

-It has, let's confirm though shall we?
+It has, let's confirm to be sure though shall we?

 Return to Visual Studio -> View -> **SQL Server Object Browser**